-Additionally, as specified in PCGP's Gas Pipeline Project Technical Memo for Water Temperature Impacts Assessment (April 3, 2009), PCGP would install supplemental transplanted trees that are root pruned a year in advance of restoration/replanting on the Umpqua National Forest within the riparian areas of East Fork Cow Creek and tributaries including: Hydrofeatures C (WW-111-001 - GW014 - MP 109.17), G (GSP019 - MP 109.47), J (MP 109.69), K (MP 109.78), and N (ESI069 - MP 110.96) as well as on the South Fork Little Butte Creek on the Roque River-Siskiyou National Forest (ASP 165 - MP 162.45).
+Note: The Umpqua NF requested the following species be planted to provide additional habitat elements: Asclepias cordifolia (heartleaf milkweed) for monarch butterflies, and Lonicera ciliosa (orange honeysuckle) for humming birds.
+These species will be included in the shrub clusters, or planted separately in appropriate habitats scattered along the construction right-of-way.
+Heartleaf milkweed will primarily be planted by seed or rhizome cuttings.
+Orange honeysuckle will be planted as containerized stock or bare root specimens.
+Additionally, as specified in PCGP's Gas Pipeline Project Technical Memo for Water Temperature Impacts Assessment (North State Resources 2009) and Stantec (2019), PCGP would install supplemental transplanted trees that are root pruned a year in advance of restoration/replanting on the Umpgua National Forest within the riparian areas of East Fork Cow Creek and tributaries including: Hydrofeatures C (WW-111-001 - GW014 - MP 109.17), G (GSP019 - MP 109.47), S-T09-002 (EFCC-1 - MP 106.68), S-T09-001 (FS-HF-M / EFCC-2-109.74), and N (ESI069 - MP 110.96) as well as on the South Fork Little Butte Creek on the Rogue River-Siskiyou National Forest (ASP 165 - MP 162.45).
 Root pruning a year in advance of replanting is expected to increase the survival success rate of the transplanted stock.
 Trees that would be root pruned would be selected from areas along the edge of the construction right-of-way or TEWAs that can remain in place without disturbance until the restoration phase.
 Tree species type and diversity will be the same as what is presently growing at each site.
 The EI or PCGP's representative and the authorized agency representative will identify and flag the appropriate trees to be used for transplanting purposes.
-PCGP contracted with North State Resources to conduct the modeling efforts for the April 3, 2009 water temperature impact assessment.
+PCGP contracted with North State Resources (2009) to conduct the modeling efforts for the water temperature impact assessment.
 Based on these modeling efforts North State Resources developed Table 10.12-2 which provides the planting distance for the 15-20-foot tall root-pruned trees that would be planted on each streambank.

-Table 10.12-2 Optimal Planting Distance of 15-20-foot Transplanted Root-Pruned Trees

-Proposed Planting Distance (feet) from Stream Channel High Water Mark Site Identifier Waterbody Milepost Jurisdiction Left Bank Right Bank WW-111- 001 (GW014/ FS-HF-C) Trib. to East Fork Cow Creek 109.17 Umpqua National Forest 12 12 GSP019/ FSHF-G East Fork Cow Creek 109.47 Umpqua National Forest 15 12 FS-HF-J Trib. to East Fork Cow Creek 109.69 Umpqua National Forest 18 25 FS-HF-K Trib. to East Fork Cow Creek 109.78 Umpqua National Forest 19 26 ESI068/ FS-HF-N Trib. to East Fork Cow Creek 110.96 Umpqua National Forest 12 12 ASP 165 South Fork Little Butte Creek 162.45 Rogue River-Siskiyou National Forest 18 12 Looking downstream
+Optimal Planting Distance of 15-20-foot Transplanted Root-Pruned Trees Proposed Planting Distance (feet) fror Stream Channel High Water Mark Site Identifier Waterbody MP Jurisdiction Left Bank 1 Right Bank 1 WW-111-001 (GW014/ FS-HF-C) Trib. to East Fork Cow Creek 109.17 Umpqua National Forest 12 12 GSP019/FS-HF-G East Fork Cow Creek 109.47 Umpqua National Forest 15 12 S-T09 -002 (GSP-22 EFCC-1 East Fork Cow Creek 106.68 Umpqua National Forest 18 25 S-T09-001 FS-HF-M EFCC-2 Trib. to East Fork Cow Creek 109.74 Umpqua National Forest 19 26 ESI068/ FS-HF-N Trib. to East Fork Cow Creek 110.96 Umpqua National Forest 12 12 ASP 165 South Fork Little Butte Creek 162.45 Rogue River-Siskiyou National Forest 18 12 1 Looking downstream • mail Blanting Distance of 15, 20 fact Transplanted Bast Bruned Trans maximum stream temperature is achieved and effective shade would be cast on the riparian area during all but four hours of daylight;